-As the seasons begin to change, every rider in northern climates begins planning what to do with his or her motorcycle during the winter months.
+As the seasons begin to change every rider, whether they’re a new driver with their first bike or an experienced biker with a new bike because they sold their old one on www.wewantyourmotorbike.com, begins planning what to do with his or her motorcycle during the winter months.
 Actually, as experienced riders know, this is a dual job: doing some kind of mechanical prep for sitting out the snowy months, and thinking about whether to keep the motorcycle fully insured during those non-riding months.

 Part One: Winterize Your Motorcycle “Winter” has an entirely different meaning if you’re spending it in northern Minnesota compared to a more mild climate state like Tennessee (not to mention states like Arizona or Florida who barely have the word “winter” in their vocabularies).
 In Tennessee and other relatively mild locations, you’re likely to ride your bike from time to time, weather permitting.
 But in truly arctic states like Minnesota, you may not get the chance for several months.
 Advice on what to do to “hibernate” your ride in the colder climates varies from the extreme to the casual.
 Conservatively, most winterizing lists include the following: • If your bike has a carburetor, drain it. • Add stabilizer to the gas tank and fill it with gas. • Change the oil (whether it’s due for a change or not) and do a general all-around lubrication.
 Don’t forget to lube and adjust the drive chain (if your bike has one). • Change and top off all other fluids (brake and clutch fluids, antifreeze if the bike is liquid-cooled, etc.). • If you’re storing the bike for an extended time, remove the plugs and squirt oil into the cylinders to lubricate them.
 Spin the motor a bit using the starter to distribute the oil, then replace the plugs. • Wash the bike thoroughly and remove bugs or road tar.
 Also polish all chrome and aluminum, and clean and treat any leather or vinyl surfaces. • Remove and store the battery.
 While you’re at it, clean the wires and terminals as well and top off the cells if necessary. • Connect the battery to a trickle charger for at least eight hours a month.
 A battery tender can automatically take care of this, and monitor the battery’s status as well. • Stuff some steel wool into the exhaust pipe to keep out rodents and other small wildlife. • Check tire pressures and park the bike on pieces of carpet or wood to keep the rubber off the cold concrete floor during the long period of parking.
 Better yet, park the bike on a stand that keeps its weight off the tires. • Cover the bike with a canvas tarp, cotton sheet or other breathable cover that will keep the dust off but not promote moisture condensation. • Store the machine indoors, away from windows.